 When you want to trade options, it could be overwhelming.
 If you ask people whether you should trade options, they’ll probably say something like, “Stick to stocks.”
 Well, what if I told you could learn to trade options easily.
 Heck, you don’t even need to know all the heavy math behind options.
 All you need to know are some key factors and understand how options move.

 For the most part, we’re focused on directional options trades.
 That means we’re either buying calls or puts.
 Keeping things simple when you’re learning to trade options helps a great deal.
 Moreover, what if I told you that it’s possible to multiply your money with this simple options strategy.
 All you need to do is first learn about options and a bit of technical analysis, coupled with catalyst events.
+In this article, we’ll tell you everything you need to know about how options are priced so you’re ready to start making money on options trading.

 Trade Options: How Options Are Priced